Bottom-up Synthesis of Recursive Functional Programs using Angelic Execution: Evaluation

 In this section, we use \toolname to synthesize programs from reference implementations and compare against \Smyth.
 We incorporate both tools into a CEGIS loop and, for each candidate program, check whether it is equivalent to our reference implementation.
 If not, we ask the verifier for a concrete counterexample $I$ and obtain its corresponding output $O$ by running the reference implementation on $I$.
 We then add $(I, O)$ as a new input-output example and continue this process until the synthesizer program is indeed equivalent to the reference implementation.\footnote{We actually use bounded testing instead of verification; however, we manually confirmed that the generated programs are indeed equivalent to the reference implementation.}

 The results of this evaluation are shown in Figure~\ref{fig:equiv-table}.
 In particular, the column labeled ``Time" indicates synthesis time in seconds, with \incorrect{} indicating failure as before.
-The second column labeled ``\# iters" shows the number of iterations of the CEGIS loop for those benchmarks that can be synthesized.
+The second column labeled ``\# Iters" shows the number of iterations of the CEGIS loop for those benchmarks that can be synthesized.
+The third column ``Size'' shows the size of the synthesized program.
 As we can see from this figure, \toolname successfully solves all but two of the benchmarks with an average synthesis time of 4.49 seconds and 4.37 CEGIS iterations on average.
 In contrast, \Smyth fails to solve 12 of these benchmarks, and it takes an average of 3.07 seconds and 4.52 CEGIS iterations.
 Overall, we believe these results indicate that \toolname{} is able to deal better with the random examples generated by the verifier compared to \Smyth.\footnote{Recall that the IO examples used in the previous experiment are written by the \Smyth developers.}

 \paragraph*{Failure Analysis} {The reason that \toolname fails on tree-nodes-at-level is similar to that for pure IO examples: the verifier returns IO pairs for which the results of the many possible recursive calls are highly under-constrained, resulting in slow FTA construction as well as many strengthening steps.} {\Burst fails on list-rev-tailcall due to our requirement for ensuring termination of synthesized programs (see Section~\ref{subsec:termination}).
 Concretely, list-rev-tailcall needs to make a recursive call on \lstinline{([2],[1])} for input \lstinline{([1;2],[])}, but our default ordering does not consider \lstinline{([2],[1])} to be strictly less than \lstinline{([1;2],[])}.}